 2: Openly Act on Driver Feedback!

-Establish a process to receive, understand and act on driver feedback in a way that improves the driver experience in a material way.
-Driver retention will not improve unless something changes and most drivers, if they believe you are listening, will tell you what needs to change.
+Establish a process to receive, understand, and act on driver feedback in a way that improves the driver experience in a material way.
+Driver retention will not improve unless something changes, and most drivers, if they believe you are listening, will tell you what needs to change.
 Build a process for reviewing and considering driver feedback into your management, planning, metrics, and compensation systems.
 Ensure that ingesting the volume of feedback does not overrun your capacity to understand and act on the feedback in a timely manner.
 Make it crystal clear who has ownership of turning driver feedback into actionable strategy and policy changes.
 Communicate widely the changes and improvements that result.
-Showing drivers how their feedback has improved their experience will build trust and credibility and keep the feedback coming.
+Showing drivers how their feedback has improved their experience and overall safety will build trust and credibility and keep the feedback coming.

 3: Closely Monitor Driver Pay!

-4: Address Driver Amenities
+4: Address Driver Amenities!

-5: Keep Your Promises
+5: Keep Your Promises!

 Jerry Scott serves as COO of Stay Metrics and relies on his deep trucking industry experience to help him understand our clients’ challenges.
 To speak with Jerry, you can email him at [email protected] To learn more about the Stay Metrics’ suite of products now offered by Tenstreet, talk with us today.